Scroll down for links to other posts in this series.

 A huge challenge to her search was the fact that there were so few DNA matches on the non-Hansgen sides of her biological grandfather’s family.
 Joseph Carroll (Cara Mae Hansgen’s husband) had two siblings, but neither of them had children.
 Joseph’s parents were from Ireland, and their lines have been untraceable thus far.
 And until the match to D.W. showed up at MyHeritage, there was little evidence to support the idea that Edna Potter was a direct ancestor, either.
 As a result, targeted testing (that is, of someone who would be a close relative under a given hypothesis) simply wasn’t an option.

-Normally, that’s how the probability tool should be used: to guide targeted testing in the most direct and cost-effective manner, not necessarily to reach a conclusion based solely on 2nd to 4th cousin matches.
+Normally, that’s how the probability tool should be used: to guide future testing in the most direct and cost-effective manner, not necessarily to reach a conclusion based solely on 2nd to 4th cousin matches.
 For Ted and KC, though, targeted testing wasn’t an option.
 Testing multiple family members and calculating probabilities were the only ways to confirm who Ted’s father was before D.W. showed up.